MouseLightPipeline/mouselightpipeline.github.io/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Mouse Light Pipeline's documentation!
+Welcome to Mouse Light Pipeline
 ================================================

 .. toctree::